bellobello88/Customer-Churn-MLops-Pipeline/README.md

 - Add unit tests and GitHub Actions
 - Add data-drift monitoring for new customer batches

-## Resume Bullet

-> Built an end-to-end customer churn prediction pipeline using PySpark for scalable ETL and feature engineering, PyTorch for neural-network classification, and MLflow for experiment tracking, artifact management, distribution-shift analysis, and model versioning.

 ## License

 This project is intended for educational and portfolio use.